 Android-based VR headsets have local storage — for apps, sideloaded APKs, screenshots, video captures, and downloaded content.
 Managing these files requires a file manager that works inside the headset UI.
+Most phone file managers cannot run on VR headsets at all, and even fewer provide an interface that works with controller input or hand tracking.

 VR File Management — Why It's Different